Szafter12/Todo-React/README.md

 # ToDo App react

-It's a simple todo app made in react.
-I creacte this app for practise useState and tailwindCSS.
+It's a simple todo app made in react creacted for practise useState and tailwindCSS.

 ## Demo